-On this Everest Base Camp & Gokyo Lakes Circuit, you will spend 3 nights in a nice hotel in Kathmandu on a twin share basis and 15 nights on a twin share basis in traditional mountain lodges (tea houses).
+On this Everest Base Camp & Gokyo Lakes Circuit, you will spend 2 nights in a nice hotel in Kathmandu on a twin share basis, one night in tented camp in Manthali, and 15 nights on a twin share basis in traditional mountain lodges (tea houses).
 Lodges are very comfortable except for a few nights at higher elevations when they are fairly basic.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 Tea houses are mountain lodges that are located along many of the trekking routes in Nepal that provide meals and accommodation.
 They are similar to mountain huts in the Alps except that in Nepal you primarily get private rooms and a wide choice of food.
 The tea houses, in general, offer simple but adequate accommodation; please be realistic about what to expect in the high mountains and in remote areas.
 Most tea houses are built specifically for trekkers, but some, in the more remote regions of Nepal, may double as the family’s home.